Search

 Illuminated manuscripts from the Middle Ages often include illustrations of hunting scenes, which provide further information about the breeds of dogs used for these purposes.
 These illustrations often depict dogs with distinctive physical characteristics, such as curly coats or long ears, which suggest the existence of different breeds of water dogs in Italy at that time.

-in the 14th century, the Italian artist Giusto de’ Menabuoi painted a fresco in the Baptistery of San Giovanni in Florence that includes a dog with a curly coat, similar to the coat of a Lagotto Romagnolo.
+In the 14th century, the Italian artist Giusto de’ Menabuoi painted a fresco in the Baptistery of San Giovanni in Florence that includes a dog with a curly coat, similar to the coat of a Lagotto Romagnolo.
 This type of dog is not explicitly identified in the painting, but its presence suggests that the breed was known and valued in Italy during the Middle Ages.

 In the 16th century, the Italian painter Titian created several portraits that include dogs in hunting scenes.
 These dogs have similar physical characteristics to the Lagotto Romagnolo, such as curly coats and expressive faces, and they may have been representative of the breed.